SivaLutalica/terraform-beginner-bootcamp-2023/journal/week0.md

 This will generae out a changeset, about the state of our infrasturcture that will be changed.

-We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignrore outputing.
+We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputing.

 #### Terraform Apply